carp-lang/Carp/docs/Derive.md

 do the same thing to all its members, and return it.
 A good example for this in the context of `Point` is `inc`.

-While generally this might require you to write your own deriver—see section II of this document to learn how to do that—, Carp provides you with a special dynamic function called `make-update-deriver`.
+While generally this might require you to write your own deriver—see [section II](#ii-writing-derivers) of this document to learn how to do that—, Carp provides a special dynamic function called `make-update-deriver`.
 It takes a unary interface that updates a value and returns it, and extrapolates a definition for the encompassing type.
 This is what this would look like for `Point`:

 ```clojure
 (make-update-deriver 'inc) ; notice the quote